iamdtang/skaterdav85.github.io/teaching/2019/assignments/ajax.md

 ## Rendering the Results

-When the Ajax request responds successfully, render the `title`, `score`, and `author` of each post.
+When the Ajax request responds with the data, render the `title`, `score`, and `author` of each post.
 Each post can be found in `data.children`.
+The `title` should be an anchor tag that links to `url` and opens in a new tab/window.
+Make sure that you are taking measures to protect against XSS attacks.

 ## A Loading Spinner

-While the Ajax request is pending, show some sort of loading indicator on the screen.
-This could be as simple as "Loading..." or [one of these cool CSS spinners](https://projects.lukehaas.me/css-loaders/).
+While the Ajax request is pending, show a loading indicator on the screen using [one of these CSS spinners](https://projects.lukehaas.me/css-loaders/).

 ## Submission